MicrosoftDocs/sdk-api/sdk-api-src/content/shobjidl_core/nf-shobjidl_core-iapplicationassociationregistration-setappasdefault.md

 ## -description

-Sets an application as the default for a given type.
+Sets an application as the default for a given extension or protocol, provided that the application's publisher matches the current default's.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/shell/default-programs">Default Programs</a>.
 Not intended for use in Windows 8.

 ## -parameters